Familias de Terlingua

 The Chavarría Story:

 The Texas Republic became a state of the United States in 1845.
-So Texas had been part of the US for about 14 years when Rita Ramírez was born May of 1859 but what is now Pecos County was part of Presidio County at that time.
+So Texas had been part of the US for about 14 years when Rita Ramírez was born May of 1859 in what is now Pecos County was part of Presidio County at that time.
 Records show her birthplace as "Presidio" Texas.
 The use of the county to designate birthplace was not unusual when the birthplace was a settlement or town without a post office or other governmental recognition.
 So the designation of her birthplace as "Presidio" likely refers to the county she was born in, but her family likely was living in what was then known as St. Gall and is today's Fort Stockton.

 According to the Texas State Historical Association: "The land of Pecos County was originally in Bexar Territory and later part of Presidio County.
 Pecos County was established by the Texas legislature in 1871.
 The county was formally organized on March 9, 1875, at St. Gall, which became the county seat.
 There were 1,100 people living in the county that year.
 So Rita Ramirez was 12 years old when Pecos county was established and 16 years old when it was formally organized (became fully functional).